Rio Doce, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Check that you pick the necessary type.
-The majority of adapters currently available are just plug changers and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types C and N. Be sure to find the necessary kind.
+Most adapters for sale now are just plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most areas.

 What to wear/what to pack: